agabor/docs/_includes/rest/objects.md

 ## Creating Objects

-To create a new object on Parse, send a POST request to the class URL containing the contents of the object.
+To create a new object on MSG, send a POST request to the class URL containing the contents of the object.
 For example, to create the object described above:

 <div class="language-toggle">
 <pre><code class="bash">